khulnasoft/integrations-core/tokumx/README.md

 ### Installation

-The TokuMX check is included in the [Datadog Agent][1] package.
+The TokuMX check is included in the [Khulnasoft Agent][1] package.
 No additional installation is needed on your server.

 ### Configuration